abaitken/CastServer/README.md

 This project comes from an unsatisfactory experience with several "media browsing and casting" apps which fall short of the usability and performance I expect.
 I am fed up with devices sleeping apps (regardless of settings) and therefore the streaming music stops or playlists being lost.
 I am fed up with connections to casting devices being lost and unable to restore the connections without reseting the devices and apps.

+Most solutions are very similar, an app runs on the phone, connects to the reciever.
+Or run a media center which is effectively the reciever.
+This is not what I want.

 I am a software developer and I can do something about this.
 Also I found that I can achieve this with Node.js and get to work with web technologies that I have not previously practiced.

 ## Objective